MileHacker Logo

 • Promotes fair compensation for producers.

-• Avoid stuff with suspiciously low prices.
+• Avoid stuff with suspiciously budget-friendly prices.

 Watch out for possible exploitation, notably concerning children.
-Do not give money directly to begging children, as this can perpetuate a cycle of begging.
+Do not give money directly to begging children, because this can perpetuate a cycle of begging.
 Don't get involved in activities that exploit people, animals, or the environment.

 Ethical Conduct